Anish-Mahambare/AZK-AI/README.md

 ```bash
 git clone https://github.com/Anish-Mahambare/AZK-AI.git
 ```
-Then, navigate into the to the directory
+Then, navigate into the to the directory.

 ```bash
 cd AZK-AI